Hummingbirds and sunbirds

 The sugar in floral nectar is usually sucrose (table sugar made from cane), glucose (grape sugar) and/or fructose (the sugar found in most other fruits apart from grapes).
 When drinking sucrose-dominant nectar, sunbirds and hummingbirds have to digest the sucrose into glucose and fructose before they can absorb it into their bloodstream.
 It was previously thought that only hummingbirds were able to digest sucrose, and that “passerine” nectar-feeding birds (which include sunbirds) lacked the enzyme sucrase, which catalyzes the hydrolysis of cane sugar (sucrose) to the simple sugars (glucose and fructose), and were therefore unable to digest sucrose.
 This notion was based on the fact that several other “passerine” birds, such as starlings, were indeed found to lack this enzyme, and a generalization was made that no passerines could digest table sugar.
 However, a study on the Erica species in the Cape, fed on with gusto by sunbirds, surprisingly found these flowers very often produced sucrose-dominant nectar.
 A study was then done which showed that scientists had been very wrong indeed, and sunbirds do in fact have the ability to digest sucrose.
 The same, in fact, can be said for Australian honeyeaters, which are also passerine birds.
 It is now known that only a small group of passerines are unable to digest sucrose, and these include the starlings.
 They actually get ill if they imbibe too much sucrose, since the sugar remains in their intestines undigested, causing illness.

 How can this knowledge be applied to feeding sunbirds using sugar water and artificial feeders?
 Basically, it is perfectly okay to use table sugar when preparing their food, and it will not make the birds ill, as some people say it will.
 It is also useful to note some other things about real nectar before mixing artificial nectar to feed sunbirds.
 Nectar fed on by sunbirds is usually much more dilute than that fed on by insects – it is usually only about 20 % sugar and 80 % water.
 When preparing artificial nectar, one can make the same concentration – mixing one cup of table sugar with four cups of water will give 20 % nectar, which is spot-on.
-Another “lesson from nature” is that red, pink, and white flowers attract birds, whereas blue and many other-coloured flowers attract insects.
-So, make the part of the feeder from where the bird sips red (or pink or white), or dye the nectar red with a harmless food colorant – and you’ll attract sunbirds.
+Another “lesson from nature” is that red, pink, and white flowers attract birds, whereas blue and many other-colored flowers attract insects.
+So, make the part of the feeder from where the bird sips red (or pink or white) and you’ll attract sunbirds.
+Most people prefer not to use red dye any more as opinion varies as to whether it is harmful to the birds.
 First prize, of course, is not artificial nectar, but having plants in your garden that sunbirds like – one of the very best is Leonotus leonuris (known as lion’s tail or wild dagga), which flowers in May and June, and of course Aloe species, which flower in mid to late winter.
 Planting different flowers such that every month of the year you have something attractive to these jewel-like little birds will mean you’ll always have sunbirds around.

 Greater Double-collared Sunbird moves into Johannesburg in winter in small numbers, and arguably the best place to see it is at Walter Sisulu Botanic Gardens in Roodepoort.
 Here the bird is feeding on a Coral Tree (Erythrina).
 (Photo Martin Benadie)